At Monkfrith a number of our children are eligible for the Pupil Premium Grant. This money is targeted at improving outcomes for children.

 - A governor is given responsibility for pupil premium

-We use Raise Online, KS2, KS1, Phonics and EYFS data as well as whole school data (using School Pupil Tracker) to evaluate impact in terms of attainment and progress.
+We use ASP, KS2, KS1, Phonics and EYFS data as well as whole school data to evaluate impact in terms of attainment and progress.